-Objection / Dispute Resolution - All applicants should understand that a formal objection may be filed against any application on community grounds, even if the applicant has not designated itself as community-based or declared the gTLD to be aimed at a particular community.
-Refer to Module 3, Objection Procedures.
+Objection / Dispute Resolution - All applicants should understand that an objection may be filed against any application on community grounds, even if the applicant has not designated itself as community-based or declared the gTLD to be aimed at a particular community.
+Refer to Module 3, Dispute Resolution Procedures.